 |Standard period of study||4 semesters|

 |Start of study (1st semester)||Summer & winter semester|

-These two profiles complement each other and guarantee a consistent and focused education.
-Within these profiles students can choose from the following specializations:
+These profiles complement each other and ensure consistent, reliable and research-oriented teaching in the department.
+You can choose from the following specializations within these profiles:

 You can read more about the subject-specific admission requirements in the respective Admission Regulations.

 In the four-semester master’s program, you earn a total of 120 credit points, consisting of the following modules and your master’s thesis.
 The master’s degree program is geared to individual specialization and offers the necessary flexibility.
 Only a few specific courses in the elective module area are obligatory.

 Students can choose from among the following areas.
 Please note the restrictions on selecting elective modules as explained in the subject-specific study and examination regulations.

 |Algebra, Discrete Mathematics, Geometry|

 |Analysis and Mathematical Physics|